My life in travel: A winter week in Vancouver

 The shuttle dropped us back at Canada Place just in time for another sunset.
 Different spot, same feeling.
 The ocean reflected the pinks of the sky, and the glass towers caught the last light.
 I would revisit Vancouver for the sunsets alone.

 Vancouver takes food and drink seriously, and so do I. The coffee scene is solid.
 Saunter for a smooth, balanced brew, Revolver for something more curated.
-Breakfast is best at Maxine’s Café & Bar, a brasserie-style spot with generous portions, or Nelson The Seagull, where the house-made sourdough is reason enough to go.
+Breakfast at Maxine’s Café & Bar, a brasserie-style spot with generous portions, or Nelson The Seagull, where the house-made sourdough is reason enough to go.

 For dinner, Selene is the standout - Aegean small plates, thoughtful details, and a chocolate mousse that should be non-negotiable.
 Dovetail serves a spicy vodka pasta worth the hype, and their margarita is just as good.
-If you need a quick fix, Cowdog on Oak Street makes a great hot dog, and Dear Gus Snack Bar keeps it casual but well-executed.

 Bikes, seals & sea Air